Research

 Call for co-founders: Social Tech for Climate Crisis

 If you have read it this far, you are interested!
-Let me pitch: While we always need to be discerning when evaluating any given idea to ensure it isn't greenwashed by tech solutionism, AI could play role in useful transition tech—applications like optimizing measurement sensing, energy efficiency, and BioTech.
-Given my training and research experience, I'm specifically interested in applications specializing on the less prevalent, but I think equally important applications of AI in social tech that helps us overcome social dilemmas and coordinate our action.
-ClimateMind is a great example.
+Hear my pitch for Climate-aware sociology: While we always need to be discerning when evaluating any given idea to ensure it isn't greenwashed by tech solutionism, AI could play role in useful transition tech.
+People typically have in my mind applications like optimizing measurement sensing, energy efficiency, and BioTech.
+I actually think the strongest transition tech supported by AI will be social tech: technology that reshapes how we interact with one another to over come coordination failures.
 If these interest you, get in touch!